bluthej/ploc/README.md

 - [ ] Make it work `f32` in addition to `f64` for the point coordinates
 - [ ] Add a quadtree implementation (initial tests show that it is much simpler to implement and it performs really well for large meshes, but not so much for small ones)

+## Contributing

+Contributions are welcome!

+Feel free to open an [issue](https://github.com/bluthej/ploc/issues/new) or a [PR](https://github.com/bluthej/ploc/compare) if you find a bug or want something to be improved.

 ## Influences

 This work has been greatly influenced by the following: